ndd21/PHYS281/docs/demo-classes.md

     def __str__(self):
         # a string representing the object
-        vowel = self.name[0].lower() in ["a", "e", "i", "o", "u"] firstword = "An" if vowel else "A"  # shorthand if else statment!
+        vowel = self.name[0].lower() in ["a", "e", "i", "o", "u"] firstword = "An" if vowel else "A"  # shorthand if else statement!

         return "{} {} with mass of {} kg and charge of {} C".format(
             firstword, self.name, self.mass, self.charge